Jump to content Jump to footer

 Humanitarian aid in Ukraine

-Against the backdrop of the ongoing Russian war of aggression in Ukraine, millions of people have already had to leave their homes, including many children and young people.
-According to the United Nations, 18 million people in Ukraine are dependent on humanitarian aid.
-AWO International has been active in emergency relief on the ground together with local partner organisations since February 2022.
+The ongoing Russian war in Ukraine has already forced millions of people to flee their homes, including many children and young people.
+According to the United Nations, around 18 million people in Ukraine are in need of humanitarian aid.
+Since February 2022, AWO International has been working with local partner organisations to provide emergency relief and reconstruction.

 Ein Mann und eine Frau stehen in einem Klassenraum vor einer Gruppe Kinder, die an einem Tisch sitzt.
 Jedes Kind hat einen Laptop vor sich.
 Der Mann und die Frau tragen Westen mit dem Aufdruck: "AWO Emergency Response, Aktion Deutschland Hilft".